May 1984: Giorgio Moroder

 Moroder was absolutely correct that the Murnau-Stiftung had very little material on the film.

-As we know, all that the Murnau-Stiftung had was the 1963 Nordwestdeutscher edition with the Riethmüller score, cropped from the BFI copy negative,
+As we know, all that the Murnau-Stiftung had was the 1963 Nordwestdeutscher edition with the Riethmüller score,

 and the 1965 Nordwestdeutscher edition with the Elfers score, which was slightly trimmed from the 1963 edition.